Carrie Fisher's Walk of Fame ceremony illuminates family rift between Billie Lourd and late star's siblings

 Joely, 55, and Trisha Leigh, 54, then posted a joint message on social media saying for "some bizarre, misguided reason our niece had chose not to include us in the epic moment in our sister's career."

-Billie, the actress daughter of talent agent Brian Lourd, issued a scathing statement in response, saying, "The truth is I did not invite them to this ceremony.
+Billie, an actress like her mom, issued a scathing statement in response, saying, "The truth is I did not invite them to this ceremony.
 They know why."
 The Ticket to Paradise star, 30, called out her complaining relatives for capitalizing on Carrie's death, as well as the death of Carrie's mother Debbie Reynolds, through book deals and interviews that they didn't consult her about.
 "The truth of my mom’s very complicated relationship with her family is only known by me and those who were actually close to her," she said.
 She added that her "instincts were right" in excluding them in light of their public statements and noted, "To be clear — there is no feud.
 We have no relationship.
-This was a conscious decision on my part to break a cycle with a way of life I want no part of for myself or my children," as she welcomed her second child with husband Austen Rydell last year.
+This was a conscious decision on my part to break a cycle with a way of life I want no part of for myself or my children," as she welcomed her second child with last year.

 Todd subsequently told Entertainment Tonight, "I take issue with what she said on every level.
 There was no money made on anything.
 I did one 20/20 interview, and I didn't charge for that...
 Months and months later, I wrote my personal memoir, called My Girls, which is a book about my sister and my mother and our life together over 60 years.
 That book [is] an homage to them.
 And it's not about their death, it's about their life."